newrelic/newrelic-databricks-integration/README.md

 This flag can be used to disable the collection of consumption and cost data by the Databricks collector.
-This may be useful when running multiple instances of the New Relic Databricks integration.
+This may be useful when running multiple instances of the Databricks Integration.
 In this scenario, Databricks consumption and cost data collection should _only_ be enabled on a single instance.
 Otherwise, this data will be recorded more than once in New Relic, affecting consumption and cost calculations.

 ###### `warehouseId`